 Submitting an Application:

 - When submitting via email the application must be in PDF format.

 - Digital photos of an application will NOT be accepted.

 - Mail: Gun Permit Applications, C/O Inver Grove Heights Police Department, 8150 Barbara Avenue Inver Grove Heights, MN 55077

-- When an application is received the Police Department will conduct a series of background - related checks to assure an applicant has met eligibility requirements established in state law.
+- When an application is received the Police Department will conduct a series of background-related checks to assure an applicant has met eligibility requirements established by state law.

-- Once those checks are complete, and the applicant is approved, a one-year permit to purchase a handgun in Minnesota will be issued and mailed to the address on the application.
+- Once background checks are complete and the applicant is approved, a one-year permit to purchase a handgun in Minnesota will be issued and mailed to the address on the application.

 - If you possess a valid Minnesota permit to carry a handgun, that permit constitutes a permit to purchase.
 You do not need to apply for a separate permit to purchase.